strikebu77/claude-code-setup/commands/security-review.md

-Conduct a comprehensive security analysis of this codebase following the OWASP Code Review Guide v2.0 methodology.
+Conduct a comprehensive security review of this codebase following the OWASP Code Review Guide v2.0 methodology.

 ### IMPORTANT REQUIREMENTS:

-- **DO NOT WRITE CODE** - perform security analysis only
+- **DO NOT WRITE CODE** - perform security review only
-- Save results to file `.claude/docs/security-analysis.md`
+- Save results to file `.claude/docs/security-review.md`
-- If file `.claude/docs/security-analysis.md` already exists:
+- If file `.claude/docs/security-review.md` already exists:
   1. First analyze existing results
   2. Note which issues have been fixed
-  3. Conduct a new full analysis
+  3. Conduct a new full review
   4. Compare results and indicate changes

-### 1. CONTEXTUAL ANALYSIS
+### 1. CONTEXTUAL REVIEW

 - Determine application type (web, mobile, API, desktop)
 - Identify programming languages and frameworks used